 - For life-threatening emergencies, call 999 for an ambulance.

 Read more advice about getting medical help at home.

 Specific information for East and North Hertfordshire NHS Trust patients and visitors

-Appointments are continuing as usual unless you have been contacted before by the department.
+Appointments are continuing as usual unless you have been contacted beforehand by the department.
 If you have concerns, you can speak to the department using the number on your patient letter.

 Many local people have kindly offered support to our healthcare professionals with donations of food or other items.
 While we appreciate these offers, we need to ensure we are complying with the appropriate guidelines to keep both donors and our staff safe.
 Please email any offers of goods and services to firstname.lastname@example.org – a member of the team will be in touch.

-Our thoughts and condolences remain with the patients’ familiy and loved ones at this difficult time.
+Our thoughts and condolences remain with the patients’ families and loved ones at this difficult time.